Chi Sigma Iota

+The mission of CSI is to promote scholarship, research, professionalism, leadership and excellence in counseling, and to recognize high attainment in the pursuit of academic and clinical excellence in the profession of counseling.

 History

-CSI was established on January 1, 1985 with the chartering of the Alpha Chapter at Ohio University.
-In 1988, CSI negotiated with Rho Chi Sigma, the National Rehabilitation Counseling and Services Honor Society, to establish a single honor society for professional counselors.
+Chi Sigma Iota (CSI) was established on January 1, 1985, with the chartering of the Alpha chapter at Ohio University.
+It is an academic and professional honor society for counseling students, counselor educators, and professional counselors.

+In 1988, CSI negotiated with Rho Chi Sigma, the national rehabilitation counseling and services honor society, to establish a single honor society for professional counselors.
 All chapters of Rho Chi Sigma were officially merged into CSI in March 1989.

-Dr. Thomas J. Sweeney, Professor Emeritus of Counselor Education at Ohio University, was the founding President and the association’s first Executive Director.
-Dr. Sweeney retired as Executive Director of CSI in May 2012.
-CSI Headquarters Staff consists of Dr. Holly Hartwig Moorhead as the current Chief Executive Officer, Dr. Stephen D. Kennedy as the Chief Operating Officer.
+Thomas J. Sweeney, professor emeritus of counselor education at Ohio University, was the founding president and the association’s first executive director.
+Sweeney retired as executive director of CSI in May 2012.
+The CSI Headquarters staff includes Holly Moorhead as the current Chief Executive Officer.

+Chi Sigma Iota is a certified member of the Association of College Honor Societies (ACHS).

+Symbols

+Chi Sigma Iota's colors are blue, representing trustworthiness, and white, representing virtue and integrity.
+The Greek letters ΧΣΙ denote Counseling Society International.
+The wreath within CSI's logo was chosen to encircle the Greek letters ΧΣΙ as a symbol of honor earned and promise for continued commitment to high ideals.

 Membership

-CSI's membership includes both master's and doctoral level graduate students enrolled in counseling programs, professional counselors, and counselor educators.
-The association's bylaws state that membership is by invitation to students or graduates of an active chapter’s counselor education program.
+CSI's membership includes both master's and doctoral-level graduate students enrolled in counseling programs, professional counselors, and counselor educators.
+The association's bylaws state that membership is by invitation through local chapters to students or graduates of an active chapter’s counselor education program.
 To be eligible for membership, students must complete at least one semester of full-time graduate coursework in a counselor education degree program, earn a grade point average of 3.5 or higher on a 4.0 system, and be recommended for membership by the chapter as promising for endorsement as a professional counselor whose ethical judgment and behavior will be exemplary.
 Faculty and alumni of a chapter may be inducted into CSI if they meet the G.P.A. requirement as graduates of a counselor education program and are endorsed by the chapter.

-As of February 2020, Chi Sigma Iota has over 130,000 members who have been initiated into the Society through more than 400 chapters that have been chartered throughout our history.
-We are growing by welcoming over 7,000 new members and chartering new chapters each year.
-Our members are affiliated with campus-based chapters contributing to their counselor education programs and communities.
-Chapters are supported at least in part by funding from CSI New chapters of CSI may be established in counselor education training programs accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the Council on Rehabilitation Education (CORE) as well as programs that can achieve CACREP or CORE accreditation within the next five years.
+As of May 2025, Chi Sigma Iota has over 176,000 members who have been initiated into the Society through more than 460 chapters.
+Chapters are supported at least in part by funding from CSI.
+New chapters of CSI may be established in counselor education training programs accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-Leadership

-Each chapter of CSI has a Chapter Faculty Advisor and chapter officers.
-The Executive Council of CSI includes elected officers (President, President-Elect, Past President, Secretary, and Treasurer), two CSI Leadership Interns, and the Executive Director.
-Active members of the Society can volunteer to chair or serve on CSI Committees and Review Panels for grants and awards, all of which receive charges from the Executive Council.
-Members may also volunteer to serve on editorial review boards for the CSI Counselors' Bookshelf.